Creola, Alabama: History

+Creola was named for the first settler in the area, who was Creole.
+The town of Creola shows up intermittently on some maps from the 1870s and on a rail line, such as the Mobile and Alabama Grand Trunk line.
+A post office was established in the locale in 1885.
+Creola was incorporated on February 14, 1978.

 In 2013 the governments of Creola and Saraland were taking steps in a possible merger.

 Geography

-Creola is located in northeastern Mobile County at (30.895465, -88.014760).
+Creola is located in northeastern Mobile County.
 It is bordered to the west by the city of Saraland and to the southwest by the city of Satsuma.
 The eastern border of the city is the Mobile River, which forms the Baldwin County line.
 U.S. Route 43 passes through the community, leading south 14 mi to Mobile and north the same distance to Mount Vernon.
 Interstate 65 crosses Creola as well, with access from Exit 19 (U.S. 43) and Exit 22 (Sailor Road).
 I-65 leads south to Mobile and northeast 153 mi to Montgomery.

 According to the U.S. Census Bureau, Creola has a total area of 16.7 sqmi, of which 15.7 sqmi are land and 1.0 sqmi, or 5.84%, are water.